contested-terrain/deploy/README.md

 Generate these key files with: `ssh-keygen -o -a 100 -t ssh-ed25519 -C ct@digitalocean`.

+2. Some of the WP files that are mounted into the WP instances are plugins or other repositories included as git submodules.
+Before deploying the infrastructure, you want to make sure that these submodules are initialized and up to date.

-2. Once these variables are defined, you should be able to deploy the infrastructure using this simple command:
+3. Once the terraform varialbes are declared and the submodules are ready, you should be able to deploy the infrastructure using this simple command:

 ```
 terraform apply